kevin-chalmers/cpa-lang-shootout/README.md

 For various reasons, some languages originally considered for the study have been discounted.
 These languages, and some information for there discounting, are listed below:

 * [Aha!](http://www.ahafactor.net/language).
 Appears to be unavailable now.
+* [ALGOL 68](https://en.wikipedia.org/wiki/ALGOL_68) - but may be stretching the definition.
+ALGOL 68 requires explicit use of shared values and semaphores to enable message passing.
+This violates criteria 4.
 * [AmbientTalk](https://en.wikipedia.org/wiki/AmbientTalk) - instructions available [here](http://soft.vub.ac.be/amop/).
 On analysis, AmbientTalk does not meet criteria 2 (the message must be sent in a manner so that the receiver can __choose__ when to receive it; therefore, giving the receiver control over its internal state).
 This is because messages are essentially asynchronous method calls on actors, not a communication that the actor can decide when to engage in.
 * [Ateji PX](https://en.wikipedia.org/wiki/Ateji_PX) - seems to be unavailable now.
 * [Axum](https://en.wikipedia.org/wiki/Axum_(programming_language)) - but looks like this is [closed](https://msdn.microsoft.com/en-us/devlabs/dd795202.aspx).
+* [BCPL](https://en.wikipedia.org/wiki/BCPL) - details [here](https://www.cl.cam.ac.uk/~mr10/) - but looks like a complicated mechanism to allow communication.
+On examination, although BCPL does have coroutine support, message-passing has to be implemented by the programmer.
+As such, BCPL is dicounted.
 * [C=](http://www.hoopoesnest.com/cstripes/cstripes-sketch.htm) - although unsure how easy it is to communicate between concurrent components.
 Appears to be unavailable now.
 * [C&omega;](https://en.wikipedia.org/wiki/C%CF%89) - Microsoft Research [page](https://www.microsoft.com/en-us/research/project/comega/?from=http%3A%2F%2Fresearch.microsoft.com%2Fcomega%2F).
 Might not be suitable.
 After some investigation, C&omega; became the [Joins Concurrency Library](https://en.wikipedia.org/wiki/Joins_(concurrency_library)) for .NET, although this is not a standard library and therefore does not meet the criteria.
 A C&omega; compiler can be downloaded, but it requires .NET 1.1, which is no longer supported.
 Thus, C&omega; has been discounted from the list.
 * [Clojure](https://en.wikipedia.org/wiki/Clojure) - instructions available [here](https://clojure.org/).
 At present this does not seem to meet the criteria.
 The `agents` package provides simple agents that respond to function calls but have no control over their state.
 The `core.async` package does provide the functionality, but it is not core Clojure and therefore does not meet criteria 1.